NLCaceres/my-portfolio/react-client/README.md

   - Extend React-Bootstrap Components to be easily reused across my Portfolio with my own specifications and preferences
     - App-Wide Alert made to be easily filled, displayed, and recolored based on message and color props
     - App-Wide Spinner to easily ensure it's accessible whenever used
+- React-Spring for animations
-- Background loading images for better user experience, reducing pop-in on images
+  - Background loading images for better user experience,
-  - Using React-Spring to animate the growth from placeholder to actual image, fading out placeholder.
-    - Fling animation text swap if placeholder is required due to error loading the actual image
+    - Reducing pop-in on images by slickly growing with image, and fading away placeholder
+    - If image cannot load, fade image tag in the background, fling away loading text and render placeholder text
+  - Use transitions when navigating from route to route
+    - Exiting route fades and moves toward the left
+    - Meanwhile entering route launches to the left and into frame, bouncing into place
-- Update engines to Node 18, NPM 8, Yarn 1.22.19
+- Update engines to Node 18, NPM 8, Yarn 1.22.19 and move from Heroku to Railway for deployments

 ## Quick Notes
 - React 17 decided to put its testing dependencies in package.json's normal dependencies list.
 Why?